 The MMEA’s operations are headquartered at the Subang air station, and it also has a base at Kota Kinabalu in the east of Malaysia, where the AW139s will be stationed.
 Zammani said the Air Wing’s charter is to respond to a call within 30 minutes and be on station within two hours.
 All the aircraft are capable of carrying and employing weapons (under strict rules of engagement) should there be a requirement.

 The mission system comprises a Swedish Space Systems MSS-6000 SLAR mounted on the rear fuselage, weather radar and Flir Systems’ SeaFLIR 2 turret under the port wing.
 Nominal crew comprises two pilots, a mission systems operator and a crewman.
-The cockpit is not night-vision-goggle-compatible, but crewman can employ goggles.
+The cockpit is not night-vision-goggle-compatible, but goggles can be employed by the crewman.

 The AW139s are being acquired for SAR duties from Kota Kinabalu, but will also be used on interdiction missions in the maritime area of operations.